stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 - Wordpress: CMS for my blog: https://www.abyssproject.net/
 - My website in pure HTML: https://www.nicolas-simond.ch/
 - Wiki.JS: CMS for the wiki (You are here :))
-- Docker: For hosting Wiki.JS, Commento and their PostgreSQL databases
+- Docker: For hosting Wiki.JS and psql database
 - Crowdsec: For security and log analysis
 - Cloudflared: For remote tunnel and access with cloudflare